zkytony/dot-module-sara-uw/README.md

     Follow these instructions:

     * Do not install ROS Java, unless explicitly instructed to do so.
-    * If asked whether to install Blender, say yes.
-Recent Blender version is need for the Morse simulator to work correctly.
+    * If asked whether to install Blender, say yes only if you need to run the simulator on this machine.
+Recent Blender version is need for the Morse simulator to work correctly. **DO NOT** install Blender or Morse on a robot machine.
     * When asked, choose the appropriate SARA system setup.
 If you are installing on a desktop machine, choose `sara_uw_desktop.rosinstall` (choose this if unsure).
 If you are installing on an Amazon EC2 machine, choose `sara_uw_ec2.rosinstall`.
-If you are installing ON THE ROBOT itself, choose `sara_uw_robot.rosinstall`.
+If you are installing ON THE ROBOT itself, choose `sara_uw_robot_dube.rosinstall` or `sara_uw_robot_dube2.rosinstall` depending on which computer you are installing.
     * If you have your own forks of the SARA repos, make sure to answer Yes to the question "Have you created your own forks of all SARA repositories for user \<your-github-username>?"